OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

 If you need examples of prepared queries/parameterized languages, including Ruby, PHP, Cold Fusion, Perl, and Rust, see the [Query Parameterization Cheat Sheet](Query_Parameterization_Cheat_Sheet.md) or this [site](http://bobby-tables.com/).

-Generally, developers like prepared statements because all the SQL code stays within the application, which makes your application relatively database independent.
+Generally, developers like prepared statements because all the SQL code stays within the application, which makes applications relatively database independent.

 ### Defense Option 2: Stored Procedures

 Though stored procedures are not always safe from SQL injection, developers can use certain standard stored procedure programming constructs.
-This approach has the same effect as the use of parameterized queries as long as the stored procedures are implemented safely (which is the norm for most stored procedure languages).
+This approach has the same effect as using parameterized queries, as long as the stored procedures are implemented safely (which is the norm for most stored procedure languages).

 #### Safe Approach to Stored Procedures

 If stored procedures are needed, the safest approach to using them requires the developer to build SQL statements with parameters that are automatically parameterized, unless the developer does something largely out of the norm.
-The difference between prepared statements and stored procedures is that the SQL code for a stored procedure is defined and stored in the database itself, and then called from the application.
+The difference between prepared statements and stored procedures is that the SQL code for a stored procedure is defined and stored in the database itself, then called from the application.
 Since prepared statements and safe stored procedures are equally effective in preventing SQL injection, your organization should choose the approach that makes the most sense for you.

 #### When Stored Procedures Can Increase Risk

 Occasionally, stored procedures can increase risk when a system is attacked.
 For example, on MS SQL Server, you have three main default roles: `db_datareader`, `db_datawriter` and `db_owner`.
 Before stored procedures came into use, DBAs would give `db_datareader` or `db_datawriter` rights to the webservice's user, depending on the requirements.

-However, stored procedures require execute rights, a role that is not available by default.
+However, stored procedures require execute rights, a role not available by default.
 In some setups where user management has been centralized, but is limited to those 3 roles, web apps would have to run as `db_owner` so stored procedures could work.
-Naturally, that means that if a server is breached the attacker has full rights to the database, where previously they might only have had read-access.
+Naturally, that means that if a server is breached, the attacker has full rights to the database, where previously, they might only have had read-access.

 #### Safe Java Stored Procedure Example